mooch443/trex/docs/parameters_tgrabs.rst

 	**default value:** -5

 	Threshold passed on to cv::adaptiveThreshold, lower numbers (below zero) are equivalent to higher thresholds / removing more of the pixels of objects and shrinking them.
+Positive numbers may invert the image/mask.